fujitake/vantiq-related/vantiq-operations/docs/eng/mongodb.md

 ![timeout_error](../../imgs/mongodb/timeout_error.png)

-After a few minutes, the Vantiq pod is unable to write regularly (I guess) and the Container of the Pod itself is no longer `Ready`.
+After a few minutes, as the Vantiq pod is no longer able to do the regular write access, the container of the pod itself turns into NOT Ready`.
 As a result, it gets `503 Service Temporary Unavailable`.

 ![503error](../../imgs/mongodb/503error.png)